Bad faith: Negotiation theory

 U.S. Secretary of State John Foster Dulles used an "inherent bad faith" model when negotiating with the Soviet Union in International relations.

 Bad faith is a concept in negotiation theory whereby parties pretend to reason to reach settlement, but have no intention to do so.
 For example, one political party may pretend to negotiate, with no intention to compromise, for political effect; for instance, extracting concessions in negotiating over legislation in order to weaken it, while intending from the beginning to vote against the compromise.

 Bad faith in political science and political psychology refers to negotiating strategies in which there is no real intention to reach compromise, or a model of information processing.
 The "inherent bad faith model" of information processing is a theory in political psychology that was first put forth by Ole Holsti to explain the relationship between U.S. Secretary of State John Foster Dulles' beliefs and his model of information processing.
-It is the most widely studied model of one's opponent.
-A state is presumed to be implacably hostile, and contra-indicators of this are ignored.
-They are dismissed as propaganda ploys or signs of weakness.
-Examples are John Foster Dulles' position regarding the Soviet Union, or Israel's initial position on the Palestine Liberation Organization.